Everything You Need to Know About Agbalumo (African Star Apple)

 Agbalumo fruit

-When I lived in Nigeria, you could always tell when agbalumo was in season—it was all anyone talked about!
-Everyone was eager to find the ones with the sweet, not sour, taste.
+When I lived in Nigeria, you could always tell when agbalumo was in season.
+People talked about it all the time be it at school, work, and even after church!
+Everyone was eager to find the ones with the sweet, not sour, taste and enjoy them before they go out of season and the long wait begins again.

 Choosing between sweet and sour agbalumo always felt like a game of chance.
-I noticed that the slightly darker ones often leaned more toward sweetness, but even that wasn’t a foolproof method.
+My daughter says it’s an art and only those with special skills (like herself) have the magic.
+For me, I have noticed that the slightly darker ones often lean more toward sweetness, but even that isn’t a foolproof method.

 Agbalumo